Any use of this website is subject to the following disclaimers:

 One of our more difficult tasks is finding correct, up-to-date information about rare mustelids.
 Since we are not zoologists and do not have the liberty to personally study or observe every mustelid species, most of the information we provide comes from sources we believe are creditable.
 Since we rely on these outside sources, we cannot necessarily guarantee the accuracy of their claims.

-Sometimes we provide information about mustelids that cannot be cited, because few researchers are interested in the subject.
+Sometimes we provide information about mustelids that cannot be cited, simply because few researchers are interested in the subject.
 This is frequently the case when on the topic of popular myths, superstitions, and rumors.
-For example, if someone were to make the assertion that badgers can fly, we’d have a difficult time finding references stating that they can’t, since few scientists would bother doing a write-up to debunk such an absurd claim.
-Although we will always try to present reasoned arguments against misconceptions about mustelids, whenever an unsubstantiated or extraordinary claim is made the burden of proof lies with the maker of the claim, not upon us to disprove it.
+For example, if someone were to make the assertion that badgers can fly, we would have a difficult time finding sources stating that they cannot, since few scientists would bother doing a write-up to debunk such an absurd claim.
+Although we will always try to provide compelling arguments against misconceptions about mustelids, whenever an unsubstantiated or extraordinary claim is made, we believe the burden of proof lies with the maker of the claim.

 Visit our Copyright Information page for further reading on displayed content.